 4. TO BE SAFE, DON’T STUFF YOUR TURKEY

 Stuffing the turkey may seem like a divine idea, but your stuffing will likely end up wet and sticky and can become a haven for bacteria.
 A stuffed turkey will take longer to cook.
 Make your stuffing or dressing in a electric fry pan, or bake it in a separate casserole in the oven while the turkey roasts, or better yet make it ahead and you can keep it hot in a crock pot or electric fry pan until the turkey is ready.
-If you MUST stuff your turkey, do it loosely and be sure and remove the stuffing quickly from the cooked turkey.
+If you MUST stuff your turkey, do it loosely, put it into the cavity while the dressing is still hot, so that it doesn’t end up growing bacteria.
+Be sure and remove the stuffing quickly from the cooked turkey.
 Don’t let the turkey sit out for more than two hours.

 5. USE A COOKING BAG OR FOIL